 Ever since we have existed, we humans have always attempted to form attachments toward everyday objects that have become a part of our lives, in part because we are loving creatures and affection is in our nature.
 Love is a fixed part of our species needs.
 When we are small, it is the teddy bear or the security blanket we couldn’t live without.
 Remember Linus, in ‘Peanuts’, clinging on to his blanket and sucking his thumb?

 As we grow, we fall in love with all sorts of objects in our daily lives.
-In my case, it’s the old corduroy jacket that always seems to lift my spirits the moment I slip it on.
-Or my first car in Canada, a 1998 Corolla that had to be constantly coaxed into taking me where I wanted to go, but still came through when desperately needed – like in a snow storm on Highway 20 in the middle of the night.
-The car was so dear to me that I had even given it a name – Bertha and a gender, female.
+In my case, it’s the old beige corduroy jacket that always seems to lift my spirits the moment I slip it on.
+Or my first car in Canada, a 1998 Corolla that had to be constantly coaxed into taking me where I wanted to go, but still came through when desperately needed – like in a snow storm on Highway 20 in the middle of a February night.
+The car was so dear to me that I had even given it a name – Bertha.

-It was still there but the bungalow now had a run-down look.
-The woman who let me in was very understanding.
-After a while, as I wandered from room to room, touching the windows, the walls, while memories sprang up like asparagus on steroids and I couldn’t hold back the tears.
-The window sill over which I had lobbed Ma’s treasured Ganesha out in rage because I was caught bullying the neighbor’s daughter and given a spanking – that window sill appeared not to have changed one bit, though it had been way taller than me and I could barely see over it then.
-Later on, Ma told me she would never have guessed where the marble idol had landed (in the bushes outside), had it not been for the Krishna figurine teetering on the ledge of the window.
-It appears I had taken out my anger on multiple gods.
-(The fact that I have grown into a well-adjusted adult proves that Hindu gods don’t hold grudges.)
+The window sill over which I had flung Ma’s treasured Ganesha out in rage (because I was caught bullying the neighbor’s daughter and had been made to sit in the corner), that window sill appeared not to have changed one bit, though I could barely see over it then, even on my tippy toes.
+Later on, Ma told me she would never have guessed where the marble idol had landed (in the bushes outside), had it not been for the Krishna figurine teetering on the ledge.
+I had taken out my anger on multiple gods, but the fact that I have grown into a well-adjusted adult proves that Hindu gods don’t hold grudges.

-For the men and women who had nurtured Galileo, seeing it plummet into Jupiter, the attachment toward a robotic spacecraft must have felt like something similar.
+For the men and women who had nurtured Galileo, seeing it plummet into Jupiter must have felt like they were euthanizing a family member.
 For three decades, Galileo had been a part of their daily lives.

 Without doubt, inanimate objects are just that – inanimate.
 Or are they?
 After all, we haven’t yet fully grasped what reality really is, have we?